 The surname Attread was first found in Cambridgeshire where they held a family seat as Lords of the Manor.
 The family name was first referenced in the year 1272 when Thomas Attree held estates in that shire.
 But many of the family were also found in Sussex.
 The name is derived from the expression "At-the-Tree."

-Important Dates for the Attread family
+Early History of the Attread family

 This web page shows only a small excerpt of our Attread research.
 Another 87 words (6 lines of text) covering the years 1455 and 1487 are included under the topic Early Attread History in all our PDF Extended History products and printed products wherever possible.